 Some students will have re-assessments during the summer, and will not be able to confirm their modules until their re-assessment results are published.
-Your final progression decision will be published 29 August 2018.
+Your re-assessment results will be published 22 August 2019, and your final progression decision will be on 28 August 2019.

-If you pass your re-assessments and progress to the next year of study, you will be invited to confirm your modules online via Evision.
+If you pass your re-assessments and progress to the next year of study, you will receive an email inviting you to confirm your modules online via Evision.

-If you do not progress to the next year of study, and will need to remain at your current level for 2018/19, you will need to agree your module selection with your Tutor.
-You will receive further information about this from your Student Hub when final results and progression decisions have been published.
+If you do not progress to the next year of study, and will need to remain at your current level for 2019/20.
+You will be notified of your 2019/20 modules by your Student Hub after the final results and progression decisions have been published.

 Types of modules